Frankwerd/GrantWriter-AI/README.md

 # GrantWriter AI Frount End

 **NOTICE: This project is a work-in-progress and is not yet complete.
-The code is provided as-is for demonstration and portfolio purposes.**
+The code is provided as-is for demonstration and portfolio purposes.
+Formually known as FundingFlock.AI**

 ## 📖 About the Project